-Route the line down the swingarm, through both of the stock guide brackets and towards the rear caliper.
+Route the line up towards the rear shock and loop it back towards the rear tire then down along the swing arm, through both provided Galfer two line clips, under the fender and towards the rear caliper.
 Install this end to the caliper using a single banjo bolt and two (2) washers, the sequence will be as follows; caliper, washer, banjo fitting, washer, single banjo bolt (See Pictures B, C & D.)